-Functional orthodontics is a form of dentistry that specializes in the diagnosis, prevention and treatment of dental and facial irregularities.
+Functional orthodontics is a form of dentistry that specializes in the diagnosis, prevention, and treatment of dental and facial irregularities.
 Technically speaking, these problems are classified as “malocclusion,” or having a bad bite.
-Dr. Shirazi is skilled in the design, application and control of corrective appliances, such as ALFs, functional appliances and braces to bring teeth, lips and jaws into proper alignment and to achieve facial balance, TMJ stabilization and an open airway.
+Dr. Shirazi is a skilled orthodontics in the design, application, and control of corrective appliances, such as ALFs, functional appliances, and braces to bring teeth, lips, and jaws into proper alignment and to achieve facial balance, TMJ stabilization, and an open airway.

 Most people associate orthodontia with the application of braces to correct crooked teeth in children.
 Dr. Shirazi, however, treats a wide variety of conditions in people of all ages with this technique.

 Malocclusions are either inherited or acquired.
 Acquired malocclusions can be caused by accidents (called “trauma”), sucking of the thumb, finger or pacifiers, tonsils, and adenoids that obstruct the airway, and disease or premature loss of primary or permanent teeth.

 Inherited malocclusions are largely determined by such attributes as tooth and jaw size.
 For example, people can inherit large teeth and small dental arches, or the reverse.
 A “poor bite” is often caused by teeth that have too much or too little room in the jaw.
 Other common causes of crooked teeth are factors that move the teeth out of place, including oral habits and early tooth loss, which leads to tooth shifting.

 Regardless of whether malocclusions are inherited or acquired, many of these problems affect not only alignment of the teeth but also facial development, TMJ health, and appearance as well.

 Most cases of malocclusions are mild, or cosmetic, in nature; for example, a poor bite does not cause severe impediments to talk or eat.
 In some people, however, the condition is so severe that they cannot eat or speak properly.